Luos-io/Documentation/src/pages/luos-technology/message/command.md

-# Command and Object dictionnary
+# Command and object dictionary

 Each message which follows the Robus communication protocol, includes a command value that defines the type of the contents of the data of a message.